 Each milkweed leaf in the photo above has a Monarch butterfly egg attached to it.
 Can you spot them?

-Carefully inspect the underside of the milkweed leaves for small white Monarch butterfly eggs.
-Early instar Monarch caterpillars are often on the undersides of the leaves as well, but larger late-stage instar caterpillars will often be on the top side of the leaves, stems, and milkweed flowers as well.
+Carefully inspect the underside of the milkweed leaves for small white monarch butterfly eggs.
+Early instar monarch caterpillars are often on the undersides of the leaves, but larger late-stage instar caterpillars will often be on the top side of the leaves, stems, and milkweed flowers as well.

-Why only collect young caterpillars and not larger, late stage ones?
-A common predator that parasitizes Monarch caterpillars is tachinid flies, whose larvae live inside the caterpillar before emerging and finding a new host.
+Another reason to only collect eggs or young caterpillars?
+A common predator that parasitizes monarch caterpillars is tachinid flies, whose larvae live inside the caterpillar before emerging and finding a new host.
 The older the caterpillar, the higher the likelihood they’re a host for tachinid flies, which could then attack other caterpillars in your indoor enclosure.

 If you want to eliminate the possibility of having any tachinid flies, only gather eggs, not caterpillars.